10 Misconceptions About Fuel Economy

 There is no way to guarantee any vehicle’s exact gas mileage; some consumers will get more, and some will get less than what’s listed.
 Too many variables come into play when determining gas mileage, including the driver’s habits.

-Even on the EPA stickers you see on new cars; you will find a disclaimer stating, “Actual results may vary for many reasons.”
-The EPA fuel economy estimates they provide consumers with an unbiased, uniform way of comparing the efficiency of related vehicles.
-The EPA attempts to test gas mileage on new cars in real-world driving conditions, but their estimates are not perfect.
+Even on the EPA stickers you see on new cars, you will find a disclaimer stating, “Actual results may vary for many reasons.”
+The EPA fuel economy estimates provide consumers with an unbiased, uniform way of comparing the efficiency of related vehicles.
+The EPA attempts to test gas mileage on new cars in real-world driving conditions, but their estimates are imperfect.

 6) Myth: A Vehicle’s Gas Mileage Will Decrease With Age

 Should you replace your vehicle if it’s five years old or older because it’s starting to get less gas mileage?
 The EPA says you may want to only if you purchase a more fuel-efficient vehicle.
-However, as far as your older car is concerned, as long as you’ve properly maintained it, it shouldn’t have dropped from any original specs.
+However, as far as your older car is concerned, it shouldn’t have dropped from any original specs as long as you’ve properly maintained it.

-The EPA says, as long as you maintain your vehicle, even if it’s ten years old or older.
-It will not vary from its original fuel economy when it was new.
+The EPA says that as long as you maintain your vehicle, even if it’s ten years old or older, its fuel economy will not vary from its original when it was new.

 7) Myth: The Federal Government Tests All Vehicles for Fuel Economy